tborealis/ansible-roles/roles/certbot/README.md

 The name key will be used for the dir of the certificate.
 In the example above the cert will be stored at `/etc/letsencrypt/live/example.com/cert.pem`.

-If using the `mginx` mode, this role should be run before nginx is installed as nginx will fail to start if the certs are not present.
+If using the `nginx` mode, this role should be run before nginx is installed as nginx will fail to start if the certs are not present.

 If using the `dns-digitalocean` mode, you will need to set the `certbot_digitalocean_dns_token` var to an API token with